-- Do not wear makeup or nail polish.
+- Do not wear nail polish or makeup.

-- Wear loose, comfortable clothing and flat-soled shoes.
+- Wear comfortable clothing that is loose and shoes with flat soles.

-If you have any changes in health the morning of your appointment, please contact our office immediately.
+If you experience any health changes the morning of your surgery, please contact our office immediately.
 Changes in your health could affect your procedure in dangerous ways, and we need to be aware of any factors that may influence your health or the outcome of your treatment.
 If necessary, we will reschedule your appointment.